Awethon/awethon.github.io/content/posts/scala-wrappers.md

     }
 {{< / highlight >}}
 \
+Does it look ugly to you?
+It does to me.
+However, I would lie if I said there's nothing we can do about it. \
-In order to reduce the amount of boilerplate and to make sure that the same dependencies have the same names, type class provider traits have to be implemented.
+The workaround we can apply to reduce the amount of boilerplate, is to create provider traits that will provide all the necessary dependencies for wrappers.

 {{< highlight scala >}}
 trait MonadThrowProvider[F[_]] extends ApplicativeThrowProvider[F] {
     implicit protected def mt: MonadThrow[F]